MMINAIL/mminail.github.io/README.md

 We are constantly expanding our horizon.

-The MMINAIL is an open source project.
+The MMINAIL is an open source project with a public repo.

 So, feel free to fork the repo, propose a few edits, and send us a pull request.